cjimti/mk/_posts/2018-06-15-golang-reverse-proxy.md

 In the **form** and **json** sections we see the word **taco** became **cato** as a result of the `shuffle` function in the first **postFilter** '{{ .Match | shuffle }}' and **good   times** became **GOODTIMES** from the from the `upper` and `nospace` functions in the second **postFilter** {{ .Match | upper | nospace }}

-The response from [postman-echo.com] is clear indication that rules in **postFilter** are functioning correctly.
+The response from [postman-echo.com] is a clear indication that rules in **postFilter** are functioning as intended.

-For the remainder of this article, I'll be going over the essential pieces of [go] code that are used to create a proxy.
+For the remainder of this article, I'll be going over the essential pieces of [go] code that are used to create [n2proxy].

 ## Proxy with Golang

-The [go] standard library comes with all the functionality needed in [net/http] and [net/http/httputil].
+The [go] standard libraries [net/http] and [net/http/httputil] come with all the functionality needed for the proxy.

 The following source code is an abstract from the file [server.go], which contains the main application [package].